Grupo León Jimenes

-E. León Jimenes is a holding vehicle controlled by the León family with a multi-decade track record of investing in and building iconic companies in the consumer sector in Latin America.
-This corporation was historically involved in mainly two markets —fabrication and distribution of beverages and tobacco cultivation and manufacture of cigarettes—.
+E. León Jimenes is a holding vehicle controlled by the León family in the consumer sector in Latin America.
+This corporation was historically involved in mainly two markets — fabrication and distribution of beverages and tobacco cultivation and manufacture of cigarettes—.
 The company's actual beverage portfolio includes a minority stake in Cervecería Nacional Dominicana, owner of Presidente beer, one of the top sellers in the Caribbean, in partnership with Anheuser-Busch InBev.
 E. León Jimenes has a diversified portfolio with investments in consumer, telecommunications, healthcare, industrials, and other sectors.

 History

 In 1903, Eduardo Antonio León Jimenes (Guazumal, Tamboril, Santiago, 1884-1937) founded La Aurora, a cigar factory in the Dominican Republic.
 The factory was located in the community of Don Pedro, Guazumal, near Tamboril, which is now famous for its cigars.
 His father, Antonio Gavino León González (1848-1914), had purchased tobacco lands in Guazumal from the Hernández and Polanco families of Tamboril at the end of the XIX century.
 Some tobacco came from that area, and other fields were in Gurabo, Jacagua and El Ingenio, five or six miles away.
 At the time, the country was an undeveloped Caribbean nation, and had only gained independence from Haiti in 1844 after twenty-two years of occupation, and from Spain in 1865, after four years of colonial reannexation.
 Until that moment, fine cigars, in the eyes of the world, came from Cuba and nowhere else.

 In 1903, the Dominican Republic still had dirt roads, which difficulted transportation, and to make cigars La Aurora had to pack tobacco in wood containers and ship them by donkey.
 The rainy season created a quagmire and the beasts of burden trudged through the muck to deliver tobacco to the tiny factory.
 The first La Aurora’s cigars were perfectos, pointed at each end with a bulbous middle.
 The cigars were called preferidos.
 Sales, like the cigars, were entirely within the Dominican territory.
 In 1912, Herminio León Jimenes – Eduardo's brother – suggested moving the fabric to Santiago; said move was made during the end of that year.